Need a Brake Component Inspection?

 The braking systems are subject to a number of problems.
 If left unchecked, it can cause expensive damage to your car and put you, your family and surrounding drivers in danger.

 Checking of the brake pads, rotors (the shiny discs located behind your wheels) and the condition of the brake fluid at specified intervals, will ensure that the braking system is in safe working order, and will continue to stop your car as designed.

 Brake Component Inspection

 The braking system relies on a few different components to operate correctly.

-These components include brake fluid, brake callipers, brake lines, brake pads and disc rotors as well as the brake master cylinder.
+These components include brake fluid, brake calipers, brake lines, brake pads and disc rotors as well as the brake master cylinder.

 It all starts when you place your foot on the brake pedal.
-This action transfers the pressure applied on the brake pedal down to the brake pads, callipers and rotors.
+This action transfers the pressure applied on the brake pedal down to the brake pads, calipers and rotors.

 When the brake pedal is pressed, the brake fluid transfers the pressure from the brake master cylinder through the brake lines down into the brake calipers.

 This pressure forces the brake pads against the disc rotors, and the friction created slows the vehicle down to a stop.